top of page

 This e-commerce platform is designed with advanced B2B and D2C features built in, such as custom pricing, multi-currency support, rule-based logic, and a native marketing automation engine.
 Businesses also benefit from its strong compliance with EU laws including GDPR, cookie consent, and digital tax requirements—something Shopify users often need to manually configure.

-Shopware stores can be hosted via a dedicated hosting provider, through managed Shopware hosting, or on cloud infrastructure like Amazon AWS.
+Shopware stores can be hosted via a dedicated hosting provider, through managed Shopware hosting, or on cloud infrastructure like Google Cloud.
 This flexibility is ideal for companies that want to control performance, security, and scaling strategies.
 Shopware is especially appealing for teams that need to integrate tightly with ERP, CRM, or PIM systems—and prefer owning the data and infrastructure end to end.

 However, Shopware is not without its challenges.
 Compared to plug-and-play solutions like Shopify, it has a steeper learning curve and longer implementation timelines.
-You’ll need a strong long-term technology partner to manage the platform efficiently.
+You’ll likely need either a strong in-house developer or a long-term technology partner to manage the platform efficiently.
 Its plugin marketplace is smaller than Shopify’s App Store, meaning more features must be built from scratch or heavily customized.

 Custom E-Commerce Platform: When and Why It Makes Sense